-Check my Notes—for atomic insights (most of them still being rewritten).
+- Check my Notes—atomic insights (most of them still being rewritten).

-I started taking these notes to clear my head, and to create my second brain.
-The cognitive offload was huge—writing still feels like a meditation to me.
-But my notes started to take on a life of its own—writing my ideas down resulted in more ideas being discovered, with writing them down also begetting more ideas, ad infinitum.
+I take these notes to clear my head.
 Although future self is enough of an audience, I’m making these notes public because forwardable insights can lead to network effects—I’m trying to find like-minded people on the internet.

-For those wondering, the numbering at the beginning of each title (e.g., 7-1a) is a manually implemented Zettelkasten system.
+The numbering at the beginning of each note (e.g., 7-1a) is a manually implemented Zettelkasten system.
 It’s how I keep track of each note in my mental palace, but you can disregard them.

 Why all these ‘atomic’ notes instead of blog posts?